Leadership Coaching for Law Partners, Counsel & Associates

-- Do you (almost) love your work, but are frustrated with the lack of adequate associate or structural support?
+Do you (almost) love your work, but frustrated with the lack of associate or structural support?

-- Have you been told that you need to be “nicer,” “less direct,” or that you “scare associates?”
+Has that lead you to hear that you need to be “nicer,” “less direct,” or that you “scare associates”?

 If you are struggling with any aspect of the practice, we’re here to help you through individual coaching.
 And don’t worry, like attorney-client privilege, your coaching (including the coaching relationship) is confidential regardless of who pays for it.
 Typical coaching areas of focus are: